Empyreal96/Astoria-Package-Manager/README.md

 ### Notices:
 - UI is not final
-- This is still in early stages, issues may occur
+- This is still in early stages, issues may occur.